 Please avoid wearing cotton if you can, quick drying/moisture wicking material is best.

-Glacier Guides and Montana Raft has always promoted a strong environmental message, with an emphasis on Leave No Trace ethics.
-During the river clean-up, your guides will provide information and insight into issues facing our river system and national park.
+Conservation ethos are are at the heart of everything we do, and Rafting for Refuse allows us to shine a spotlight on Leave No Trace ethics, in particular.
+During the river clean-up, your guides will also provide information and insight into issues facing our Wild and Scenic Flathead River System and Glacier National Park.
 Exposure and participation in the Rafting for Refuse is even more important in light of growing river use and development pressure.
 Come on out and help us to preserve our rivers for generations to come!